worldcoin/walletkit/README.md

     let context = ProofContext::new("app_ce4cb73cb75fc3b73b71ffb4de178410", Some("my_action".to_string()), None, CredentialType::Orb);
     let proof = world_id.generate_proof(&context).await.unwrap();

-    dbg!(proof.to_json()); // the JSON output can be passed to the Developer Portal, World ID contracts, etc. for verification
+    println!(proof.to_json()); // the JSON output can be passed to the Developer Portal, World ID contracts, etc. for verification
 }
 ```